Looking for a physical map of Spain?

 And as one more variation I have added a silent map of Spain but in color.
 With this you can practice the names of the provinces.

 At first glance, this description of maps of Spain is very similar to Matrioshkas, those Russian dolls that go one inside the other until they reach the smallest one.
 If you think politically and administratively, the autonomous communities come first, then the provinces and then the municipalities and sometimes the counties.
 And the physical map with rivers is not far behind either.
-But the detail or characteristic that each explanation gives you will make you decide which map you need for your school homework or to ask yourself how much you know about Spanish geography.
+But the detail or feature that each explanation gives you will make you decide which map you need for your school homework or to ask yourself how much you know about Spanish geography.

 - If you need a world map to download or print… you have it here .